acmdas/das_fieldstones/morefieldstones2017.md

 ## If You Don&#039;t Read Books
 Wed, 24 May 2017

 "...the most suggestive thing I saw in America the past 18 months I actually think of an item in a hotel gift shop in southern Florida.
 It was a decorative kitchen towel, I think made locally.
 It bore these words:   'America, 2016.'
 Below that it said, 'Once we had Steve Jobs, Johnny Cash and Bob Hope.
 Now they're gone, and we're outta jobs, outta cash and outta hope.
-And below that it said, "Please Kevin Bacon, don't die."" -- Peggy Noonan, at the <a href="https://www.cua.edu/speeches-and-homilies/2017/commencement-2017.html" target="_blank">Catholic University Commencement</a>
+And below that it said, "Please Kevin Bacon, don't die."" -- Peggy Noonan, at the [Catholic University Commencement](https://www.cua.edu/speeches-and-homilies/2017/commencement-2017.html).

 Clever line, but what's it got to do with reading?
 Well, follow the link and read the rest of her remarks&mdash;it's worth it!

 ## Otherworldly Twits